-*The passport fees have recently changed.
-As of April 2nd, 2018, the passport acceptance fee has gone up from $25 to $35.
+*As of April 2nd, 2018, the passport acceptance fee increased from $25 to $35.

 All children, no matter how young, need a passport of their own to leave the country by air and in some cases by land and sea.